How to make a painted wreath on a wood round surface. Learn how to paint a simple berry wreath with this step-by-step tutorial.

 Depending on your decor style, this painted wreath can stay up throughout the winter – and even year-round if you like!
 Try painting different color berries, or even clusters of 3-5 berries for something different.

-Here are a few more simple crafts you may enjoy:
+Here are a few more Christmas and winter crafts you may enjoy: